foundry-vtt-community/wiki.js/development/api/settings.md

 ### Scope

 Settings have a `scope` field which indicates if it's part of the device's localStorage (`scope: client`) or if it should be stored in the world's database (`scope: world`).
+Starting in v13, `scope: user` is also available, storing the setting value for the specific `User` across any devices they might use.

-If you wish to store data specific to a user across any devices they might use, consider instead storing the data as a [flag](/en/development/api/flags) on the user document.
-Alternatively, store the data as part of a object in the setting.
+If you are on a version older than v13 and you wish to store data specific to a user, consider instead storing the data as a [flag](/en/development/api/flags) on the user document.
+Alternatively, store the data as part of an object in the setting.

 ### Permissions